 Once you find a scene you’re happy with hit ‘ADD TO CART’.
 From here on you can go to your cart and check out.
 Now SkyFi will process your image and deliver it both via email and in the app.
 The delivery times are only 15-20 minutes in my experience, which isn’t bad at all and really does provide a much better experience for mobile users.
 The image looks great once it arrives, especially if you’re only after the true colour image and not doing anything super scientific.

 Next up is ESA's Copernicus Browser.
-This is my personal favourite site to browse these datasets, but as you can see there are many more satellites available to browse here including Sentinel-1 radar, historic Landsat archives, and many more.
+This is my personal favourite site to browse these datasets, but as you can see there are many more satellites available to browse here including Sentinel-1 radar and more.
 You can use the browser for free and without an account, but there are some features that do require you to sign up for a free account.

 It’s quite simple to use.
 Just find the location you want to look at.
 Select the dataset that you’d like to use.
 If you’re not quite sure what every option is, there are helpful info pop-ups you can click on and get a quick explanation of what the imagery is.
 For me personally, I like using the Sentinel-2 datasets.
 Select that and you then have the ability to change the max cloud coverage that you want to allow, and of course the time range you want to search within.
 And then hit ‘Search’.